Camellia-ESL/Lumina/README.md

 # Lumina Engine

-A little 2D focused game engine developed by Francesco Crocioni "Vanity".
+A little 2D focused game engine developed by Francesco Crocioni "Camellia-ESL (Vanity before)".

 ### What is Lumina able to do?
 #### Lumina lists a small list of features for now, it currently supports: